noidexe/Enjin-Coin-Documentation/docs/platform-architecture.md

 # Smart Contract

-Enjin's smart contract is responsible for executing the transactions (commands) via the Ethereum Network on your behalf.
+Enjin's smart contract is responsible for executing transactions (commands) via the Ethereum Network on your behalf.

 It is the core piece of on-chain infrastructure that creates, augments, and transacts your game's blockchain inventory.